mschroederi/Parameter-Server-Architecture-On-Apache-Kafka/README.md

 ![Comparison of Loss across different Event Frequencies](docs/plots/worker-comparison_event-frequency_loss.png)

 ### Consistency Models
+[TODO]

 ## 7 Conclusion & Future Work
+We represent an implementation of the well-known parameter server approach that is used to scale distributed machine learning tasks.
+For this research prototype the general architecture was simplified and adopted to KafkaStreams.
+Furthermore, we evaluated the implementation's robustness and its configuration parameters.

+Future work might include a compression of the transmitted messages as well as an distribution of the server's tasks onto multiple nodes.

 ## References
 [1] Li, Mu, et al. "Scaling distributed machine learning with the parameter server."
 11th USENIX Symposium on Operating Systems Design and Implementation (OSDI 14).
 2014.